 Though Marvel movies are, at their core, superhero fare targeted at family audiences, a perceptible shift has taken place as the MCU Industrial Complex has grown into a global enterprise: The movies have become more complex and harder to follow for young kids.
-Murder, betrayal, slavery, and malignant artificial intelligence have all showed up in Marvel films.
+Murder, betrayal, slavery, and malignant artificial intelligence have all shown up in Marvel films.
 While even the darkest of the dark can still be appropriate for children of the right age, there’s a clear spectrum forming, ranging from “might confuse or frighten your child” to “Ant-Man’s finale takes place in a toddler’s playset.”

 18. Captain America: The Winter Soldier